darkmastermindz/AllergyScribe-iOS/README.md

   - Please create an issue and follow the contributing template for all pull requests.

 ## Can I reuse this code in my app?
   - Yes!
-Feel free to use this code.
+Feel free to fork this repo and use this code.
 However, please include the license and credit this repo in the application you are building.